 So what other solutions does Austen use?
 A clergyman of modest means is obliged to his rich brother-in-law for his clerical living.
 This happens in Mansfield Park (for Mr. Norris) as well as in Sense & Sensibility.
 Wickham is bribed to marry Lydia.
 Edward Ferrars and Elinor Dashwood negotiate with Mrs. Ferrars.
 Catherine Morland and Henry Tilney will have enough to live comfortably and there is the expectation of an inheritance from her friends the Allens.
 Captain Wentworth acquired his fortune by being a pirate on behalf of his country.
 He gets a share of the bounty from the ships he's captured, also known as prize money.

 In various ways, therefore, the money issues of Austen's characters are resolved by the end of the novel, but money is seldom their biggest problem.
 Arguably money is the main problem for the Dashwood sisters and Jane Fairfax.
 Pride versus prejudice is of course the impediment for Elizabeth and Darcy, followed by the problem of Lydia's behaviour.
 Captain Wentworth's resentment keeps him apart from Anne Elliot even after he's solved his money and status problems.
 The allure of another woman is the main impediment for Fanny Price and Edmund Bertram.
 Catherine Morland was neither as rich nor as poor as General Tilney thought: "in no sense of the word were [the Morlands] necessitous or poor, and...
 Catherine would have three thousand pounds."
-As for Emma Woodhouse, her biggest problem is her self-delusion.
+As for Emma Woodhouse, her biggest problem is her self-delusion, followed by her resolution not to abandon her hypochondriacal father.

 Characters like this are known as static characters.
 The forces keeping them from their happy ending are not internal faults or conflicts.
 Therefore, their authors need external problems like a lack of money.
 In Charlotte Smith's Ethelinde, or the Recluse of the Lake (1790), the heroine falls hopelessly in love with the handsome Charles Montgomery, but both of them are poor.
 Their dilemma is canvassed repeatedly throughout the novel. “[T]he more tenderly I am attached to him," Ethelinde explains, "the more resolutely I feel myself able to reject him, and to refuse what would certainly not make him happy since, were we to marry, situated as we now are, we should feel with redoubled force all the inconveniences of a narrow fortune, or the misery of separating to avoid them.
 I am not myself afraid of poverty, but much afraid of seeing the fairer prospects of Montgomery blasted by his participating in my indigence.”